Thunderbottom/flakes/README.md

     user.extraGroups = ["video"];

     # NOTE: this requires adding an agenix secret to `secrets/secrets.nix`
     # and an entry in `data.nix` to work.
-Refer these files for more details.
+Refer those files for more details.
     user.userPasswordAgeModule = userdata.secrets.machines.workstation.password;
     user.rootPasswordAgeModule = userdata.secrets.machines.workstation.root-password;
   }